-Kelsey Mae Davis Scholarship
+The Power of Positivity

+Enjoy yourself to the fullest and be your best out on the barrel racing trail.
+Equine professional Barbra Schulte offers a few tips for composure to make your daily routine at any event more productive.

+Sharpen your reflexes and your mind with Jane Melby’s back-to-back barrel pattern drill.

-Accepting Applications for Kelsey Mae Davis Scholarship.
+Life Life to the Fullest Barrel Race is now accepting applications for the Kelsey Mae Davis Memorial Scholarship.

 An easy way to improve your horsemanship is by learning from the professionals.
 I’ve gathered a list of professionals and top-notch horsemen and horsewomen who have yearly clinics or offer personal lessons.